 Why is this food regimen so healthful?

-“The Mediterranean diet has been shown to significantly reduce risk for cardiovascular disease and for recurrence of cardiac events.
-It also reduces risk for type 2 diabetes, metabolic syndrome and Alzheimer's disease, and is associated with fewer cardiovascular- and cancer- related deaths, decreased risk of stroke and depression, improved physical functioning, and a slower rate of cognitive decline,” says Julieanna Hever, author of “The Complete Idiot's Guide to Plant-Based Nutrition” and the host of “What Would Julieanna Do?” airing on Veira Living.
+"The Mediterranean diet has been shown to significantly reduce risk for cardiovascular disease and for recurrence of cardiac events.
+It also reduces risk for type 2 diabetes, metabolic syndrome and Alzheimer's disease, and is associated with fewer cardiovascular- and cancer- related deaths, decreased risk of stroke and depression, improved physical functioning, and a slower rate of cognitive decline," says Julieanna Hever, author of "The Complete Idiot's Guide to Plant-Based Nutrition."

 "The mechanism for how the diet works is unclear.
 However, the theory is that since the diet is rich in anti-inflammatory fats (olive and fish) and antioxidants (which help with cell repair and include vitamin C, vitamin E, beta carotene and phytochemicals), it helps the body’s repair mechanisms," Cartwright says.

-But researchers now believe there may be a “secret ingredient” that gives the Mediterranean diet such a powerful effect on health and longevity.
+The Molise researchers may need only to look at a 2014 study that may have unearthed a "secret ingredient" that gives the Mediterranean diet such a powerful effect on health and longevity.
 When the unsaturated fat in olive oil meets the naturally occurring nitrates that many Mediterranean vegetables (such as tomatoes, eggplant, garlic and leafy greens) are rich in, a special kind of molecule is produced called nitro fatty acids.

 Researchers from King's College London and the University of California, Davis used genetically engineered mice to figure out how this biochemical process worked.